brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 references is what defines the timeline in the Bitcoin network.
 The transactions in a single block happened "at the same time" (there must be no dependencies between them); the transactions in previous blocks happened earlier.
-This is different than the Yap ledger, where order is implicit from the order the transactions are written in the ledger.
+This is different from the Yap ledger, where order is implicit from the order the transactions are written in the ledger.

 You can follow the "previous references" from block to block, all the way back